The page has been translated by Gen AI.

 Code block.
 Node Exporter download command

-The latest Node Exporter version can be found at Node Exporter > Releases > Latest, and specific versions are available at Node Exporter > Releases.
+The latest version of Node Exporter can be found at Node Exporter > Releases > Lastest, and specific versions of Node Exporter can be found at Node Exporter > Releases.

 Color mode